pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/IntroAFD.rst

 Basic Idea
 -------------

-The AFD decomposes the processed signal :math:`g(t)` to a series of orthogonal signals, which can be expressed as
+The AFD decomposes the processed signal :math:`g(t)` to a series of **orthogonal** signals, which can be expressed as

 .. math::

    g(t) = \sum_{n=1}^\infty A_n B_n(t),

 where :math:`A_n` is the decomposition coefficient, :math:`B_n(t)` is the decomposition basis component, and :math:`n` denotes the decomposition level.
 The decomposition is from :math:`n=1` to :math:`n=\infty`.
-In each decomposition level, a suitable basis component is generated adaptively to make sure that the corresponding decomposition component matches the processed signal best.
+In each decomposition level, a suitable basis component is generated **adaptively** to make sure that the corresponding decomposition component **matches the processed signal best**.
 Such decomposition process can provide a fast energy convergence.
 In other words, the AFD applies `matching pursuit <https://en.wikipedia.org/wiki/Matching_pursuit>`_ process to provide a **sparse** approximation of the processed signal.

 It should be noticed that, before using the AFD, the recorded signals should be transferred to their analytic form.
 This transform can be achieved by the Hilbert transform, which is